 I thought I was in the clear.
 My son had been sleeping through the night from infancy and into toddlerhood, waking up like clockwork at 7am the next morning.

-But then… the wake ups began creeping earlier and earlier.
-At first I didn’t think it was too bad, figuring I’d start the day earlier and adjust the nap.
+But then, the wake time began creeping earlier and earlier.
+At first I didn’t think it was too bad, figuring I’d start the day earlier and adjust nap times.
 Except those few minutes kept stretching, and I couldn’t keep justifying waking up so early.

 The morning wake ups got to the point where they were cutting into my morning routine.
 I wasn’t able to wake up earlier than everyone else and enjoy the quiet morning.
-His wake ups were so early even I was still asleep.
+He was such an early riser that even I was still asleep.

-There was no way I was going to let 5am be his new wake up time.
+There was no way I was going to let 5am be his new early wake up time.
+None of us would be getting enough sleep.
 I knew kids woke up early, but that early?

 What to do with your toddler waking at 5am

 Thankfully I found a few techniques to keep him in bed and sleep longer.
-Different ways to nip it in the bud and get him to wake up at his regular time again at 7am.
+Different ways to nip it in the bud and get him to wake up at his regular time again at 7am, not at the crack of dawn.
 Once I applied these tips, the wake up times did indeed inch their way later in the morning and back to his normal time.

 And even if he happened to wake up a few minutes before 7am, he knew to stay in bed until I got him up.

-I hope you can apply these tips with your own toddler.
+I hope you can apply these tips and guidelines with your own toddler.
 Because you’re not stuck with 5am mornings.
-Your days can start when you determine them, not when he wakes up ready for the day.
+Your days can start when you determine them, not when your child wakes up ready for the day.

 1. Aim for 11-12 hours of sleep at night

 As hard as it is to admit, your toddler waking at 5am may be normal if bedtime is at 6pm.
-While a 12-hour stretch is ideal, not all kids need that many hours at night (especially if they’re taking long naps, too).
+While a 12-hour stretch is ideal, not all young children need that many hours of night time sleep (especially if they’re taking long naps, too).

-One simple way to handle early wake ups all of a sudden is to adjust for a later bedtime.
-Push bedtime back in 15 minute increments so he can sleep and wake up later.
+One simple way to handle early morning wakings is to adjust for a later bedtime.
+Shift bedtime back in 15-minute increments so he can sleep and wake up later.

-For instance, if bedtime is normally 6pm, stretch it to 6:15pm for a few nights until he gets used to that.
-Then aim for a 6:30pm bedtime.
+If bedtime is normally 6pm, stretch it to 6:15pm for a few nights until he gets used to that.
+Then, aim for a 6:30pm bedtime.
 Keep pushing it back until you reach the time you’d like him to go to bed.

 Free resource: Do you struggle with getting him to take a nap?
-Download my PDF, The Five Habits That Will Make Your Child’s Naps Easier!
+Grab The Five Habits That Will Make Your Child’s Naps Easier!
 Discover the five steps you need to do to finally get a break while he naps.
-Grab your copy below—you’ll also get my newsletters, which parents say they LOVE:
+Get your copy below! you’ll also get my newsletters, which parents say they LOVE:

 2. Set a wake up time

 It’s tempting to allow your day to start when your toddler wakes up too early and won’t go back to sleep.
-He may fuss, wants milk, or otherwise calls for your attention.
+He may fuss, cry for milk, or call for your attention.
 For any parent trying to go back to sleep, this is almost impossible.